adam-iqbal/selection-spike-slab/README.md

 The folder "testing" contain parallelized functions to store results from simulations, but this needs to be run manually.
 An example is provided in gibbs_simulation.R for one scenario.
 It also contains code for the two real data applications.
 In ambulatory_testing.R and rand_testing.R, the provided code will store all the output from the four models, provided all the packages and required functions are loaded into the workspace.
+"speed_test.R" contains the code used to test the running time of individual iterations (which will differ by computer, of course).